jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

 Every Executor method can `return` in three ways:

-- You can directly return a `DocumentArray` object.
+- You can directly return a `DocList` object.
 - If you return `None` or don't have a `return` in your method, then the original `docs` object (potentially mutated by your function) is returned.
 - If you return a `dict` object, it will be considered as a result and returned on `parameters['__results__']` to the client.